How to Design REST API?

 In this tutorial, we will use a simple membership registration service as an example to show how to design the REST API for such a service.

-1. The design of REST API has to done in a Class Diagram.
+1. The design of a REST API must be done in a Class Diagram.
 To create a Class Diagram, select Diagram > New from the toolbar.

 2. In the New Diagram window, select Class Diagram and click Next.

-3. Enter Membership Registration API Design as diagram name.
+3. Enter Membership Registration API Design as the diagram name.

 new class diagram